Westport House: Browne family

 The Browne family remained the owners of Westport House for almost three hundred years, until 17 January 2017.

-The Browne family came to County Mayo from Sussex, England, in the sixteenth century.
+The Browne family came to County Mayo from Sussex, England in the sixteenth century.
 Through marriage with the daughters of native Irish landowners and by purchase they built up a small estate near The Neale.
-As a Catholic family they were fortunate that their lands were situated in Connacht, thereby escaping the notorious confiscations of Cromwell.
+As a Catholic family they were fortunate that their lands were situated in Connacht, thereby escaping the notorious confiscations of Oliver Cromwell.

 John Browne III (1638–1711), a successful lawyer, became landlord at Westport following his marriage to The Hon.
 Maud Bourke, daughter of The 3rd Viscount Mayo and great-great-granddaughter of 'the Pirate Queen', Granuaile (Grace O'Malley; 1530–1603), in 1669.
 Browne greatly increased his estate in Mayo and Galway including Cahernamart (Cathair-na-Mart - the Fort of the Beeves), a ruinous O'Malley fortress on the shores of Clew Bay.

 Browne's good fortune was soon swept away as Ireland was plunged into chaos in the Williamite Wars.
 A Catholic, he supported the Jacobite cause and was a Colonel in the Jacobite army.
 From the iron mines on his lands near Westport, he supplied the army with cannonballs and weapons.
 The defeat of the Jacobite army at Aughrim and Limerick in 1691 brought financial ruin in the confiscations that followed.
 At his death in 1711 his estate was reduced to a modest mansion at Cahernamart and a few hundred acres.
-The Penal Laws which followed left his grandson, John IV, with little option but to conform to the prevailing religion in the hope of surviving the confiscations and political upheaval.
+The Penal Laws which followed left his grandson, John Brown IV, with little option but to conform to the prevailing religion in the hope of surviving the confiscations and political upheaval.

 Browne gradually revived the family fortune.
 Young and ambitious, he set about extending his estate and transforming the old O'Malley castle into modern-day Westport House.
 He replaced the old village of Cathair-na-Mart with a new town of Westport, where he established a thriving linen industry.
 An excellent farmer, he set about improving the fertility of his lands, which, for the most part, were of poor quality.
 In 1771, he was created The 1st Earl of Altamont.
 In 1752, his son and heir, Peter, 2nd Earl of Altamont, married the heiress, Elizabeth Kelly from County Galway, whose estates in Jamaica further enhanced the family fortune.